Robert Goff, Baron Goff of Chieveley: Goff & Jones on the Law of Unjust Enrichment

 The book publication took much longer than either Goff or Jones anticipated.
 The manuscript was submitted in late 1964.
 The page proofs, which arrived in 1965, had so many mistakes and required so many alterations that the publishers, Sweet & Maxwell, made the authors pay for a second set of proofs.
 As a result, Goff and Jones made practically no money from the first edition of the book, and Goff complained that Sweet & Maxwell "appeared to understand nothing about writing pioneering books".
 The book was finally published in 1966.

 Upon its release, the book was quickly recognised as a significant work, and was largely favourably reviewed.
 Lord Denning reflected positively on it, calling it "a creative work" and comparing it to Sir Frederick Pollock's treatise on torts and the seminal textbook Anson's Law of Contract.
 Edmund Davies, then a judge of the High Court of Justice, described it as "admirable".
 The book's propositions caused some confusion in academic circles.
 Not knowing where it fitted, a university library classified it as Criminal Law, and a library of one of the Inns of Court refused to take the book in at all.
 The book's propositions were not unanimously welcomed.
 For example, they were resisted by Lord Diplock, who as late as in 1977 continued to declare judicially that "there is no general doctrine of unjust enrichment recognised in English law".

 Goff submitted the textbook to the University of Oxford for the consideration of a higher degree, and he was awarded a Doctor of Civil Law in 1971.
 He would later receive honorary degrees from the universities of London, Bristol, Reading, Buckingham and City, University of London.
 In 1975, Goff was appointed to the High Court.
 Goff and Jones jointly wrote two further editions of the textbook, which were published in 1978 and 1986, respectively.
 In the latter year, Goff was appointed to the House of Lords.

-He was elected a Fellow of the British Academy in 1987, and would go on to hold Honorary Fellowships at three Oxford colleges: New, Lincoln, and Wolfson.
+He was elected a Fellow of the British Academy in 1987, and would go on to hold Honorary Fellowships at three Oxford colleges: New College, Lincoln, and Wolfson.